finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 <img width="40" src="/images/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform/zipkin.jpg"/>

-Not it's easy to see this isn't a great design.
-First of all it's keeping al the logic on how these services calls are initiated and how the data joined together high up in the presentation layer.
+It's not easy to see this isn't a great design.
+First of all it's keeping all the logic on how these services calls are initiated and how the data joined together high up in the presentation layer.
 It's also not a great performer unless you're willing to introduce concurrency code up in your presentation layer.

 The obvious thing to do is introduce an aggregate service so that the web app only needs to make two inner requests and much of the logic, including any concurrency code, is pushed down into the platform and into the bounded context where it belongs.
 Another thing that typically happens here is that a cache, one that requires invalidation, is added into the aggregate service to address performance and availability.